hopemts/SamsSubs/README.md

 - Your favorite order method
 - Your favorite location

-### 💡 Strategic Recommendations
-We provided a data strategy improvement plan to:
-- Enhance the granularity and quality of data collected
-- Enable deeper, more actionable customer insights
-- Support scalable visualization and reporting

 ### 📊 Dashboard Mock-Up
 Our dashboard prototype demonstrates how improved data quality and structure can power a more insightful and engaging customer experience.